Clean Carbon Off Cylinder Heads

 Conclusion

-As an alternative to vapor blasting, cleaning carbon off cylinder heads with degreaser will guarantee every inch of the head is gone over.
+As an alternative to vapor blasting and other expensive methods, cleaning carbon off cylinder heads with degreaser will guarantee every inch of the head is gone over.
+It will take longer than modern methods, but results will be the same.
 And you don't have to ship it out and wait weeks or months for it to come back.

 Related Articles: